tudat-team/tudat-space/docs/source/_src_api/environment_setup/environment_during_propagation.rst

 - **Spherical harmonic gravity field coefficients**

         These coefficients may be time variable.
 The cosine and sine coefficients can be retrieved from a body object through its gravity field model.
-A piece of example code on retrieving these coefficients is given below for the case of Earth: (TODO-Dominic)
+A piece of example code on retrieving these coefficients is given below for the case of Earth:

 	.. code-block:: python

 		bodies = ....

 		try:
-			spherical_harmonics_gravity_field = bodies.at( "Earth " ).spherical_harmonics_gravity_field
+                        earth_gravity_field = bodies.at( "Earth " ).gravity_field_model
-			cosine_coefficients = spherical_harmonics_gravity_field.get_cosine_coefficients( )
+                        cosine_coefficients = earth_gravity_field.get_cosine_coefficients( )
-			sine_coefficients = spherical_harmonics_gravity_field.get_sine_coefficients( )
+                        sine_coefficients = earth_gravity_field.get_sine_coefficients( )

 		except:
 			print( "Error when retrieving spherical harmonic coefficients: Earth does not have a spherical harmonics gravity field" )

-	Note the ``try/except`` blocks in the code.
-These checks are very helpful in ascertaining the reason for a crashing program.
+        Note the ``try/except`` blocks in the code, the ``except`` block will be entered in case the gravity field model type of the Earth is not spherical harmonic

 - **The current flight conditions**